-However, if there’s one thing that’s really helped me throughout all of this it’s getting outside and exploring the countryside.
-It’s been so good for clearing my head, and I’ve come to really look forward to my weekly walk.
+If there’s one thing I love, it’s getting outside and exploring the countryside.
+It’s a great way to clear my head, and I’ve come to really look forward to these little escapes.
 Next I’ll be joining the Ramblers Association!

 With so many incredible walks in Buckinghamshire to choose from, it’s hard to pick a favourite.

 Recently Chloe & I went to Bridgewater Monument for the Ivinghoe Beacon walk and it was simply stunning.